(updated May 28, 2019)

 Ways in Which the Site Has Been Designed to Minimize Privacy Concerns

-- All frontend areas of the site (with the exception of the email subscriber’s area, which is password protected), are open to anyone.
+- All frontend areas of the site (with the exception of the email subscriber’s area, which is password protected but does not require a login), are open to anyone.
 There is no need to log in or even create an account, and indeed account creation has been disabled.
 As a result, far less data is stored on the site than might otherwise be the case.
 See the User Data section for more information.

 - I do not sell anything directly from the site.
 That eliminates the need for other kinds of data and for cookies to keep track of transactions in progress.

 - The social media plugin I use, Social Warfare, collects no user data and sets no cookies.
 When you click one of the share buttons, you are interacting with the API of that particular service in the same way as if you shared directly through the service itself.